Limenius/Liform/README.md

 The goal of Liform is to extract as much data as possible from the form in order to have a complete representation with validation and UI hints in the schema.
 The options currently supported are.

 Some of the data can be extracted from the usual form attributes, however, some attributes will be provided using a special `liform` array that is passed to the form options.
-To do so in a confortable way a [form extension](http://symfony.com/doc/current/form/create_form_type_extension.html) is provided.
+To do so in a comfortable way a [form extension](http://symfony.com/doc/current/form/create_form_type_extension.html) is provided.
 See [AddLiformExtension.php](https://github.com/Limenius/Liform/blob/master/src/Limenius/Liform/Form/Extension/AddLiformExtension.php)

 ### Required